JetBrains/intellij-sdk-docs/topics/ui/controls/toolbar.md

 Put only the most frequently used commands on the toolbar.
 Rely on usage statistics if it’s available.

-<p>If an action is new and it seems to be useful, add it to the corresponding toolbar.
-Remove it after several releases if it’s not popular which means it’s used by less than ~5% of users who use this toolbar.</p>
+If an action is new and it seems to be useful, add it to the corresponding toolbar.
+Remove it after several releases if it’s not popular which means it’s used by less than ~5% of users who use this toolbar.

 Do **not** put unpopular or well-known commands, like Copy and Paste on the toolbar.
 Use the main menu or the context menu for such commands.